Mortal Engines (film): Box office

 Mortal Engines grossed $16 million in the United States and Canada, and $67.7 million in other territories, for a total worldwide gross of $83.7 million, against a production budget of at least $100 million.
-Deadline Hollywood calculated that the film lost the studio $174.8 million, when factoring together all expenses and revenues, making it a box office bomb.
+Deadline Hollywood calculated that the film lost Universal $174.8 million, when factoring together all expenses and revenues, making it a box office bomb.

 In the United States and Canada, Mortal Engines was released alongside Spider-Man: Into the Spider-Verse and The Mule, and was initially projected to gross $10–13 million from 3,103 theaters in its opening weekend.
 After making just $2.8 million on its first day (including $675,000 from Thursday night previews), weekend estimates were lowered to $7 million.
 It went on to debut to $7.5 million, finishing fifth at the box office.
 The film fell 77% in its second weekend to $1.7 million, one of the largest drops for a wide release of all time, and finished in 13th when Aquaman, Mary Poppins Returns, and Bumblebee were released during the Christmas holiday.